 At this point one might be tempted to think, “Then really all I need to do is eat a healthy, balanced diet of whole foods!”
 Well, yes and no. In principle, this is accurate.
 In practice, however, our modern food supply is incapable of providing the nutrients our bodies need.
 Industrial methods of farming, harvesting, and food processing, not to mention air and water pollution, have rendered our food supply largely devoid of nutrition.
 Ironically and paradoxically, the United States may be both the best fed and least nourished nation in the world.
 Coming full circle, this realization is what has caused many people to turn to supplements!

 What to do between the horns of this dilemma?
-For those of us who know about BioSuperfood, the answer is easy.
-With more than 5,000 nutrients (that is not a misprint!) and exceptional bioavailability, it’s easy to see why Dr. Roland Thomas, Founder and President of BIOAGE and BioSuperfood inventor Dr. Michael Kiriac’s main collaborator, calls BioSuperfood “the most advanced nutraceutical superfood available on earth at this time.”
+For those of us who know about BioSuperfood, the answer is easy: BioSuperfood is a whole food supplement — perhaps “the” whole food supplement — and contains all known vitamins and all their co-factors: all known minerals, all known trace elements, all known amino acids, a complete protein makeup, abundant chlorophyll, a full array of mixed carotenoids and antioxidants, essential and non-essential fatty acids, polysaccharides, thousands of enzymes, rare phytonutrients, and many, many others — more than 5,000 nutrients in all!
+It’s easy to see why Dr. Roland Thomas, BioSuperfood inventor Dr. Michael Kiriac’s main collaborator, calls BioSuperfood “the most advanced nutraceutical superfood available on earth at this time.”